This article was first published in January 2018.

 These guys are recycling superheroes.
-This social enterprice collect everything from paper and plastic to scrap metal, clothes, used cooking oil, e-waste, empty ink cartridges and all types of batteries.
+This social enterprise collects everything from paper and plastic to scrap metal, clothes, used cooking oil, e-waste, empty ink cartridges, laptops and all types of batteries.
 They separate the functioning items and usable clothes and dispose of the rest.
-Check the complete list on their page and arrange pick up by whatsapp or message.
+Check the complete list on their FB page here and arrange pick up by Whatsapp: 012-672 2898.

-A convenient drop off of recyclables, pay-back of metal, aluminium, glass, paper and plastics.
+A convenient drop off for recyclables, pay-back of metal, aluminium, paper and plastics.
 There is also a collection point of your out-of-life mercury content light bulbs (also known as CFL – Compact Fluorescent Lamp) and batteries.
 You can drive into the recycling centre from the back of the building.
+More info here.

-Community Recycle for Charity collects unwanted recyclable items.
-Small items such as paper, books, clothes, bottles etc. can be dropped at the CRC (Ren Ren) recycle boxes around the city.
+The Community Recycle for Charity collects unwanted recyclable items.
+Small items such as paper, books, clothes, bottles, aluminium cans etc. can be dropped at the CRC (Ren Ren) recycle boxes around the city.
 Large items such as furniture, electrical items etc. can be collected from your house for free.
-Call 017-3638 100 and to arrange a pick up.
+More info here on their FB page.
+Call 017-3638 100 to arrange a pick up.

 Compost, seeds and plants

-Also check out this list of shops that take empty cosmetics containers in return for discounts and vouchers.
-We have some tips on how to teach the kids about recycling and inspiration for a zero waste life, too!
+We have some tips on how to teach the kids about recycling and inspiration for a zero waste life!